jupyter-book/myst-enhancement-proposals/meps/mep-cross-references.md

 - enforce uniqueness via suffix enumeration `-1`

 For example, `## Links and Referencing` can be referenced as `[](#links-and-referencing)`.
-These are **implicit** references, and referring to them should raise an `xref_implicit` warning, which can optionally be suppressed by users.
+Every heading level in a document should have an anchor, however, these are **implicit** references, and referring to them can raise an `xref_implicit` warning, which can optionally be suppressed by users.

 Implicit references are **not** available project wide, and are only accessible in the current document, as many documents follow similar structures (Abstract, Introduction, Methods, Summary).
 Adding two sections of the same name does not raise a duplicate identifier warnings (`xref_duplicate`), section identifiers are only unique to the document.

 ### Paths